Symbian9/qmapshack-doc-wiki/BuildWindowsVisualStudio.md

 ~~~~
 Note: you might have to install TortoiseSVN or any other svn client
 - Adapt, use and follow instructions found in build_routino.bat
-  which you can find in \nsi directory of your QMS source directory
+  which you can find in \msvc_64 directory of your QMS source directory
 - It may me necessary to switch off antivirus software before compilation (Avast has been reported to block compilation)

 ### C4.)
 Install Qt5.5 http://qt-project.org